MADISON KNITTERS’ GUILD, INC.

 Section 1.
 General Powers.
 The affairs of the MKG will be managed by its Board of Directors.
 Each member of the Board of Directors must be a member of MKG.

 Section 2.
 Number, Tenure and Qualifications.
 The number of people on the Board of Directors will be eleven (11).
 Each member of the Board of Directors shall serve a term of three (3) years and shall hold office until the end of the fiscal year.
 A Director may be removed from office by the affirmative vote of a majority of the directors then in office.
 A Director may resign at any time by filing his or her written resignation with the President.
 Each Director shall be current on their payment of their annual membership dues.
 Members of the Board are expected to attend board meetings on a regular basis and provide appropriate reports to the Board at least five (5) days prior to a board meeting.
+The President will send the agenda to the Board and Committee Chairs three (3) days prior to each board meeting.
 If a Director cannot attend a board meeting, this must be communicated to the President in a timely manner.
 Board reports are still expected even if the Director will not be present at the meeting.
 The Board of Directors may, on occasion, require that Members of the Board possess qualifications beyond those outlined in these By-laws.

 Section 3.
 Annual Meeting/Regular Meetings.
 The annual meeting of the Board of Directors will be held without other notice than this bylaw at its next regularly scheduled monthly meeting after the annual meeting of the members.
 The Board of Directors, may provide by resolution the time and place for holding of additional regular meetings of the Board without other notice than such resolution.

 Section 4.
 Special Meetings.
 Special meetings of the Board of Directors may be called by or at the request of the President or any three (3) Directors.
 The person or persons authorized to call special meetings of the Board of Directors may fix the place for holding any special meeting of the Board of Directors called by them.